GinaKui/budget-react-app/README.md

 Unit test is written by jest

 ## Setup the app
-the following enviroment variables should be provided in a .env file at the project root.
+the following enviroment variables should be provided in an .env file at the project root.
 ```bash
 FIREBASE_API_KEY=
 FIREBASE_AUTH_DOMAIN=